 The cast, although varied in age, supported and celebrated each other’s achievements, with the older students inspiring and mentoring those new to the musical process.

-‘Playing a lead role in Matilda was an amazing experience,’ said Gemma (Year 8).
+‘Playing a lead role in Matilda Jr. was an amazing experience,’ said Gemma (Year 8).
 ‘Leading the cast was a big responsibility, but it allowed me and other older castmates to develop our leadership skills.
 I enjoyed playing Mr Wormwood because he’s eccentric and a bit crazy, and I loved being able to do physical comedy.
 I also really appreciated working with so many extraordinarily talented younger students.’

 Having only recently started performing, winning the role of Ms Honey was ‘a dream come true’ for Cecilia (Year 8).
 ‘Playing such a heartfelt and complex character really pushed me.
 I loved Ms Honey’s nurturing and gentle spirit and how she sees the best in everyone.
 Her kindness really inspired me, both on and off the stage.’